schombert/Project-Alice/docs/extensions.md

 `alice_naval_combat_enemy_stacking_target_select_bonus = 0.5f`: The target-picking bonus a ship gets if they are outnumbered in a battle.
 This is added to the base, which by default is 0.5.
 It makes outnumbered navies find a target faster
 `alice_naval_combat_stacking_damage_penalty = 0.5f`: The max damage reduction to org and str applied to a fleet which outnumbers the enemy by define:NAVAL_COMBAT_MAX_TARGETS or more.
 The penalty will scale up starting when a side is outnumbered, and will max out at the given value when outnumbered by NAVAL_COMBAT_MAX_TARGETS times.

+These relate to army attrition
+- `alice_army_sea_transport_attrition = 2.5f`: The monthly attrition (in percent) for armies on the sea in transports to take.
+Can be reduced by national "land_attrition" modifiers
+- `alice_fort_siege_attrition_per_level = 0.35f`: Additional attrition (in percent) per fort level for armies sieging the province, stacking with the base siege attrition.

 ### Support for reforms based on party issues

 In issues.txt you can add a `vote_modifiers = { ... }` section to any particular issue option within the party issues section.
 For example, one could go here: